MechanicalRock/mechanicalrock.github.io/_posts/2024-04-29-dependabot-management.markdown

 ### Notification Fatigue

-The first solution to notification fatigue is to limit the number and type of PRs raised by dependabot.
+The first solution to notification fatigue is to limit the number and type of PRs raised by Dependabot.
 Before raising those eyebrows please keep in mind this is exclusive of security updates.
-Security update PRs from Dependabot in fact can not be limited this config file.
+In fact, Security update PRs from Dependabot are not able to be limited by config file.
 I am only talking about patch and minor upgrades being turned off.

 To put these limits in place we can create a `.github/dependabot.yml` file in the root of the repository.
 This file can be used to configure the behavior of Dependabot.
 Below is an example of a configuration file that limits the number and type of PRs raised by Dependabot.